fiskl-accounting/help-docs/docs/Core-Features/Invoicing/creating-invoices.md

 Choose from over 60 languages for invoices & quotes.
 This affects the invoice, standard emails, and customer-facing screens.

-### Additional Information
+### Additional information

 Add extra details like PO Numbers to your invoice.

 ### Notes

-Include custom notes on each invoice or set default notes in Invoice & Quote settings.
+Include custom notes on each invoice or set default notes in Invoice & quote settings.

-### Payment Terms
+### Payment terms

-Set standard payment terms in Invoice & Quote settings.
-The Due Date is calculated based on these terms.
+Set standard payment terms in Invoice & quote settings.
+The due date is calculated based on these terms.

-### Payment Schedules
+### Payment schedules

-Create payment plans for single invoices with 2 to 12 installments, using either flat amounts or percentages.
+Create payment plans for single invoices with 2 to 12 instalments, using either flat amounts or percentages.

 :::info[tip]
-Use payment schedules for short-term installments.
+Use payment schedules for short-term instalments.
 For long-term recurring payments, consider using recurring invoices.
 :::

 Remember: Fiskl's invoicing features are designed to be flexible and accommodate a wide range of business needs.
 Experiment with different options to find the setup that works best for your business.